 ▸ An aging population that requires more care

 Medical Assistants Perform A Variety Of Tasks

-If you decide to pursue a medical assistant degree at Daymar College, it is a career that is interesting and engaging because medical assistants perform varied clinical tasks that include:
+If you decide to pursue a medical assistant degree at Daymar College in Kentucky, it is a career that is interesting and engaging because medical assistants perform varied clinical tasks that include:

 ▸ Taking medical histories